-Battery Saver mode is a very convenient tool introduced in Windows 10 which extend the battery life of the computer.
+Battery Saver mode is a very convenient tool introduced in Windows 10 which extends the battery life of the computer.
 This feature starts working by itself when your PC’s battery becomes low.
-Various features of the OS pauses their functionality in this mode including OneDrive.
+Various features of the OS pause their functionality in this mode including OneDrive.
 This file hosting service all by itself pauses the sync when the device gets into the battery saver mode.
-So, in this article, we will tell you two procedures to control this Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 10.
+So, in this article, we will tell you two procedures to control this Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 11 or 10.

-Ways to Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 10
+Ways to Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 11 and 10

-Here is how to Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 10 –
+Here is how to Auto-Pause OneDrive Sync When in Battery Saver Mode in Windows 11 or 10 –

 1] Through OneDrive Settings